-- Additionally, all installed software is listed in order to control the entry of software into a ledger account, based on which the number and types of installed software on the computers are determined.
+- Additionally, all installed software is listed to control the entry of software into a ledger account, based on which the number and types of installed software on the computers are determined.

-In the event the taxpayer possesses a great number of computers, the inspectors may selectively list the installed software only on certain, randomly selected computers.
-If it is determined that there is unlicensed software on any of them, every software which the company possesses shall be checked.
+In the event the taxpayer possesses a great number of computers, the inspectors may selectively list the installed software only on particular, randomly selected computers.
+If it is determined that there is unlicensed software on any of them, every software the company possesses shall be checked.

-- Finally, the tax inspector proceeds to examine the legality of the software, depending on the software type and the manufacturer.
+- Finally, the tax inspector examines the software’s legality, depending on the software type and the manufacturer.
 While conducting the examination, the inspector will follow the rules prescribed by the particular software manufacturer, hence, the control itself can differ accordingly, depending on the computer program in question.

-For example, when it comes to the Windows operating system, the following is checked:
+For example, when it comes to the Windows operating system, the following are checked:

 - the original package of purchased software;

 - the existence of COA on the chassis of the computer or the FPP box, if the operating system wasn’t purchased simultaneously with the computer;

 - the existence of a volume licensing agreement and comparison of the number of purchased licenses listed in the agreement with the number of installed programs on the computers;

 - invoice issued when the software has been purchased.